 The management of evaluation within the U.K. aid system is undergoing a number of changes.
 DFID is changing the way they design aid programmes so that evaluation considerations are ‘embedded’ in programmes at all stages of the project cycle.
 This means clear assessments of the evidence for what does or doesn’t work in the initial stages of programme design, collection of baseline data and effective evaluation over the life of the programme and beyond.They are scaling up the evaluation capacity of all DFID programme departments and creating evaluation advisors in country and sector offices.

-Second, the Government has established the Independent Commission for Aid Impact (ICAI) – which has the mandate to evaluate and review overall UK aid spending.
-The Independent Commission is separate from DFID, reporting directly to Parliament.
+The Government has established the Independent Commission for Aid Impact (ICAI) – which has the mandate to evaluate and review overall UK aid spending.
+ICAI focuses on maximising the impact and effectiveness of the UK aid budget for intended beneficiaries and the delivery of value for money for the UK taxpayer.
+The Independent Commission is separate from DFID and reports directly to Parliament.

 Watch our interview with Nick York, Head of Evaluation at the UK's Department for International Development (DFID) in which he discusses changes in DFID, upcoming challenges in development evaluation, and much more: